tailwindlabs/tailwindcss/source/docs/padding.blade.md

 ## Add padding to all sides

-Control the padding on all sides of an element using the `.p-{size}` utilities.
+Control the padding on all sides of an element using the `p-{size}` utilities.

 @component('_partials.code-sample')
 <div class="flex justify-around items-center">